Mary Overlie: Introduction and overview

 The Six Viewpoints is a philosophical and practical approach to articulate a post-modern perspective on performance.
 The practice involves deconstructing the physical stage and physical performance into its six Materials of composition: Space, Shape, Time, Emotion, Movement and Story.
 These six elements have existed historically within a rigid hierarchy which gives prevalence to story and emotion in theatre, and shape and movement in dance.
 The Six Viewpoints releases the Materials from this fixed construct into a fluid non-hierarchical environment for re-examination.
 The act of deconstructing performance into its six materials invites the performer, director, artist to engage with the individual materials "allowing these elements to take the lead in a creative dialogue".

-For Overlie, this shift in attention re-defines art and the role of the artist from a "creator/originator" mindset to what she called the "observer/participant," which centers on "witnessing, and interacting, ... working under the supposition that structure could be discerned rather than imposed".
+For Overlie, this shift in attention re-defines art and the role of the artist from a "creator/originator" mindset to what she called the "observer/participant", which centers on "witnessing, and interacting, ... working under the supposition that structure could be discerned rather than imposed".
 Overlie observed this redefinition of the artist's endeavor to correspond with the artistic shift from modernism to post-modernism.

-The theory and practice of the six viewpoints is organized in two parts: The Materials and The Bridge.
+The theory and practice of the Six Viewpoints are organized in two parts: The Materials and The Bridge.